chenlabUIUC/particle-identification/README.md

 # Particle Identification
-This code package is developed to tack the circular columns observed in liquid-phase TEM images.
+This code package is developed to track the circular columns observed in liquid-phase TEM images.
 Current version: 1.0
 Date: 3/2020
 For more information about the project, algorithms, and related publications please refer to the [Chen Group website](https://chenlab.matse.illinois.edu/).

 Reference